odara-rapheal/youtube_data_processing/README.md

 # Technical Assessment(Codematic) Project using Django(Backend) + React (Frontend)

+## The YouTube API key hardcoded into this project is just for illustration purpose and will be invalid after a few days.
+In real world/production environment, you should not hardcode sensitive info(secrets), hence a .env file should be used

 ## Overview

 This project is a web application that combines Django for the backend and React for the frontend.